 What is Doom Metal?

-Characterized by slow tempos, heavy guitar riff focused songs, and obscenely dark themes, doom metal revolves around a sense of impending doom, that reflects the introspective nature of the style
+Characterized by slow tempos, heavy guitar-riff-focused songs and obscenely dark themes, doom metal revolves around a sense of impending doom, which reflects the introspective nature of the style.

 Doom metal can be further divided into various subgenres, each with its own characteristics.
 Traditional doom metal, influenced by bands like Black Sabbath, features slow and melodic guitar riffs, often with clean vocals.
-Funeral doom metal is the more modern style, and, focuses on extremely slow tempos, crushing guitar tones, and guttural growling vocals, creating an incredibly heavy and oppressive atmosphere.
-Additionally, there are some bands that combine doom metal with elements of other genres, such as progressive or atmospheric elements, resulting in hybrid subgenres like progressive doom or atmospheric doom.
+Funeral doom metal is the more modern style, focusing on extremely slow tempos, crushing guitar tones, and guttural growling vocals, creating an incredibly heavy and oppressive atmosphere.
+Additionally, there are bands that combine doom metal with elements of other genres, such as progressive or atmospheric elements, resulting in hybrid subgenres like progressive doom or atmospheric doom.

 What Makes a Good Guitar for Doom Metal?